 The phase plate configurations, wave relationships, and vector diagrams associated with the generation of positive and negative phase contrast images are presented in Figure 1.
 In addition, examples of specimens imaged by these techniques are also illustrated.
 In the positive phase contrast optical configuration (upper row of images in Figure 1), the surround (S) wavefront is advanced in phase by a quarter-wavelength when traversing the phase plate, to produce a net phase shift of 180 degrees (one half wavelength).
 The advanced surround wavefront is now able to participate in destructive interference with the diffracted (D) waves at the intermediate image plane.
 In most cases, merely advancing the relative phase of the surround wavefront alone is insufficient to result in the generation of high-contrast images in the microscope.
 This occurs because the amplitude of the surround waves is significantly larger than that of the diffracted waves and suppresses the resulting images created by interference from only a small portion of the total number of waves.
 In order to reduce the amplitude of the surround wavefront to a value closer to that of the diffracted wave (and enforce interference at the image plane), the phase ring in the objective is increased in opacity by application of a semi-transparent metallic (neutral density) coating.
 Surround light waves, which pass almost exclusively through the phase ring by design in the phase contrast microscope, are dramatically decreased in amplitude by the opacity of the phase plate to a value that ranges between 10 and 30 percent of the original intensity.

 Because the resultant particle wave is produced exclusively by interference of the surround and diffracted wavefronts, interference between the wavefronts arriving at the image plane generates a particle (P) wave with an amplitude that is now considerably less than that of the surround when the neutral density coating is applied.
 The net effect is to transform the relative phase difference introduced by the specimen into a difference in amplitude (intensity) of the light emerging from the image plane.
-Because the human eye interprets differences in intensity as contrast, the specimen is now visible in the microscope eyepieces, and can also be captured on film with a traditional camera system, or digitally, utilizing a CCD or CMOS device.
+Because the human eye interprets differences in intensity as contrast, the specimen is now visible in the microscope eyepieces, and can also be captured using a digital camera system.
 All positive phase contrast systems selectively advance the phase of the linear surround (S) wavefront relative to that of the spherical diffracted (D) wavefront.
 Specimens having a higher refractive index than the surrounding medium appear dark on a neutral gray background, while those specimens that have a lower refractive index than the bathing medium appear brighter than the gray background.

 In order to modify the phase and amplitude of the spatially separated surround and diffracted wavefronts in phase contrast optical systems, a number of phase plate configurations have been introduced.
 Because the phase plate is positioned at or very near the objective rear focal plane (the diffraction plane) all light passing through the microscope must travel through this component.
 The portion of the phase plate upon which the condenser annulus is focused is termed the conjugate area, while the remaining areas are referred to as the complementary area.
 The conjugate area contains the material responsible for altering the phase of the surround (undiffracted) light by either plus or minus 90-degrees with respect to that of the diffracted wavefronts.
 In general, the phase ring conjugate area is wider (by about 25-percent) than the region defined by the image of the condenser annulus in order to minimize the amount of surround light that spreads into the complementary area.